microsoft/hi-ml/docs/source/debugging.md

 `profile_memory=True` or any of [these additional arguments](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).
 You can specify additional profiling arguments by overriding [get_trainer_arguments](https://github.com/microsoft/hi-ml/blob/e31236d709384a294bb71b096dcd9369afce4dba/hi-ml/src/health_ml/lightning_container.py#L70) in your LightningContainer as shown below.
-Please make sure to specify all profiler custom arguments under the `profiler` key.
+Please make sure to specify your custom profiler under the `profiler` key and properly set `dirpath=self.outputs_folder/"profiler"` so that the profiler's outputs are saved in the right output folder.

 ```python
 class YourCustomContainer(LightningContainer):